 (b) Commit to hire and retain a significant percentage of disadvantaged persons.

-(I) "Fixed-asset investment" means the dollar amount invested in building, land, machinery and equipment, including computers, and infrastructure related to the project.
-Fixed-asset investment does not include investments in furniture, inventory, working capital, and other operating expenses.
+(K) "Fixed-asset investment" means the dollar amount invested in building, land, machinery and equipment, and infrastructure related to the project.
+Fixed-asset investment does not include investments in furniture, personal computers, inventory, working capital, and other operating expenses.

-(2) The full-time equivalent employees or employment positions employed by the taxpayer at a location other than the project location within the same political subdivision as the project location that are relocated to the project location, and whose positions are not replaced within the same calendar year.
+(T) "Relocated employees" means the full-time equivalent employees or employment positions employed by the taxpayer or an affiliated entity at the location elsewhere in the State other than the project location that are relocated to the project location, and whose positions are not replaced within the same calendar year, or, if the employees or employment positions are relocated in the final quarter of the calendar year, within that calendar year or the following calendar year.

-(T) "Taxable year" means the annual tax reporting period of the taxpayer prescribed by division (A) of section 5733.031 of the Revised Code with respect to persons subject to the Ohio corporate franchise tax, and prescribed by division (M) of section 5747.01 of the Revised Code with respect to persons subject to individual income tax.
+(Z) "Taxable year" means the annual tax reporting period of the taxpayer prescribed by division ( M) of section 5751.01 of the Revised Code with respect to persons subject to the Ohio commercial activities tax, and prescribed by division (M) of section 5747.01 of the Revised Code with respect to persons subject to individual income tax.
 With respect to insurance companies taxable year means the calendar year subject to the franchise tax return required pursuant to section 5725.18 of the Revised Code, or subject to the tax required pursuant to section 5729.03 of the Revised Code.

 Promulgated Under: 119.03